oslokommune/ukeweb_designsystem/docs/utils/README.md

 | 5 | 1rem (16px) | 1.25rem (20px) |

 ### Grayscales
-Number reprecenting percentage of darkness starting from white.
+Number representing percentage of darkness starting from white.
 So the higher the number, the darker the scale of gray.

 * 10
 * 20